 All things considered, I enjoyed using GoDaddy website builder.
 A decent editor and competitive prices is a good match to impress many users.
 While it doesn’t offer great design flexibility or customization, the overall product allows creating modern and responsive websites that are comfortable to manage.

-Although GoDaddy website builder is a great choice for those wanting a small, simple website – particularly in terms of ease of use and affordability – there are plenty of decent alternatives out there.
+Here, the GoDaddy website builder review is finished.
+And if you’ve read it all the way through, you definitely figured – this builder is a great choice for those wanting a small, simple website.
+But oh, it’s certainly not the only option out there.
+As a matter of fact, there are plenty of decent alternatives for anyone to pick from.
 The following builders all offer great features and might work better than GoDaddy for some people.

 If you want to build a powerful eCommerce store with a simple builder, then consider Shopify.
 It offers a range of great store features and is very beginner-friendly as well.

 For access to what is arguably the most powerful drag-and-drop website builder available, then have a look at Wix.
 It lets you place elements wherever you want, allowing you to customize your designs down to the pixel level.